BrunoHalltari/CTF-Writeups/Intrigriti-marzo2021/Readme.md

 i also noticed that if we send a special character to escape the html tag with any strange element it will be sanitize by the server .
 After a while i found out that the notes went through htmlspecialchars() function, which should help to prevent xss on this field because it can convert elements like < or > into  HTML entities.

-Fortunately during my test i also tried to put an email in the note field wich helped me to find a hidden feature.
+Fortunately during my test i also tried to put an email in the note field wich helped me to find a hidden feature (it did not appear with other types of inputs).

 ![Capture3](https://user-images.githubusercontent.com/59454895/112806481-18696380-9077-11eb-95b0-8221d5b8cc54.PNG)

-I tought it was interesting bacuse maybe we could escape since the email address appears inside the href attribute of the HTML tag.
+I tought it was interesting bacause maybe we could escape since the email address appears inside the href attribute of the HTML tag.
-After i decided to read how "mailto" works from the rfc , and i found out there is a strange way to declare the email:
+I decided to read how "mailto" works from the rfc , and i found out there is a strange way to declare the email with this attribute:
 ``` "\\\"it's\ ugly\\\""@example.org; ``` .

  It was a very good find , because it could allow to inject javascript between ``` "\\\"it's\ ugly\\\" ```  and ``` "@example.org; ```